irinesara/Ecommerce-Follow-Along/README.md

  Milestone 20
 In Milestone 20, we focused on developing a system to fetch and display user profile data.
 First, we created the /profile API endpoint, which retrieves user details from the server and stores them in an object.
 Next, we built the Profile.jsx React component, which fetches the user data from the /profile endpoint and displays it in a clean, user-friendly format on the frontend.
 This milestone enables users to view their profile information directly in the application.

+Milestone 21
+This project is a simple React application that allows users to add their address details.
+The app consists of a Profile Page where users can view their profile information and a button to navigate to the Address Form Page.
+On the Address Form Page, users can input their street, city, state, and zip code, and upon submission, the entered address is logged to the console.
+The app uses React for the UI, React Router for navigation, and basic CSS for styling.
+To run the project locally, clone the repository, navigate to the project folder, run npm install to install dependencies, and then start the development server with npm start.
+Once the server is running, you can access the app at http://localhost:3000.
+Future enhancements could include storing address data in a backend, adding form validation, improving the user interface, and handling errors in form submission.
+This project is licensed under the MIT License.